Troy Black

-Troy E. Black (born 1968/1969) is a United States Marine and the 19th and current Sergeant Major of the Marine Corps as of July 26, 2019.
+Troy E. Black (born April 21, 1969) is a retired senior non-commissioned officer of the United States Marine Corps and served as the 5th Senior Enlisted Advisor to the Chairman (SEAC) from November 3, 2023, to June 20, 2025.
+In his role as SEAC, Black was the most senior enlisted member of the United States military.
+He previously served as the 19th Sergeant Major of the Marine Corps from July 26, 2019, to August 10, 2023.

 Early life

 Black is a native of Louisville, Kentucky and a 1987 graduate of Jeffersontown High School.

 Military career

 Black entered U.S. Marine recruit training at Marine Corps Recruit Depot Parris Island in April 1988, graduating in July 1988.
 In October 1988, he graduated from the United States Marine Corps School of Infantry at Camp Geiger in North Carolina and received the military occupational specialty of 0331-Machine Gunner.

 In December 1988, Black graduated the Marine Security Force School and was posted to the Marine Detachment aboard the USS Forrestal (CV-59) that deployed in 1989 in support of Operation Just Cause and to the Mediterranean.
 From September 1990 to 1993 he was posted to the 3rd Battalion, 5th Marines, serving in successive capacities of gunner, team leader, section leader, platoon sergeant, and platoon commander.
 In December 1990, Black deployed with the 3rd Battalion, 5th Marines to Kuwait in support of Operation Desert Shield and later Operation Desert Storm.
 In 1993, he completed the U.S. Army Basic Airborne Course at the U.S. Army Airborne School.

 Between 1994 and 1997, Black served at Marine Corps Recruit Depot Parris Island as a drill instructor and then a senior drill instructor.
 From 1997 to 2000, he was assigned to a Fleet Anti-Terrorism Security Team, serving as a platoon sergeant, operations chief, and then a platoon commander.
 In 2000, Black returned to Marine Corps Recruit Depot Parris Island, where over the next three years he served as a senior drill instructor, Drill Instructor School instructor, and Recruit Training Regiment drill master.